Senate Bill 111 Planning Authority

-As required by law, Sheriff Dotson and District Attorney Bovett are designated as co-chairs of the Planning Authority for Lincoln County.
+As required by law, Sheriff Dennis Dotson and District Attorney Michelle Branam are designated as co-chairs of the Planning Authority for Lincoln County.
 The complete membership has been selected according to the Bill and includes:

 Our goal is to develop a plan that works for Lincoln County, to fulfull the requirements of the law, and to serve the expectations of the citizens of Lincoln County.